argonne-lcf/user-guides/docs/ai-testbed/cerebras/running-a-model-or-program.md

 ### Make virtualenvs

-#### To make a pytorch virtual environment:
+#### To make a PyTorch virtual environment:
-Read-only virtual environments for TensorFlow and Pytorch are available with
+Read-only virtual environments for TensorFlow and PyTorch are available with
 ```console
 source /srv/software/cerebras/venvs/venv_tf/bin/activate
 ```
 or
 ```console
 source /srv/software/cerebras/venvs/venv_pt/bin/activate
 ```
-These are sufficient for running samples, but you may want to make your own virtual environment(s) for installation of additional packages
+These are sufficient for running samples, but you may want to make your own virtual environment(s) for the installation of additional packages

 ```console
 mkdir ~/R_1.7.1